RusokeMarvin/-GROUP12-E-BOOKING-/README.md

 Fans can chat with any celebrity in their  sms assigned for each celebrity.
 Help is available 24/7 with sms,call and email privately without interception by other users.
 Our advanced search engine helps you find the right artist that suites your business/ personal event, such as company party, birthday parties, graduation party , marriage ceremonies and any other ceremony.
-For functiona description: The one administator has all rights to edit permisssions, edit artist profiles  and so on.
+For functiona description: The one administator has all rights to edit permisssions, edit artist profiles,updates  and so on.
 The client can only access the frontend with rights of fill, delete, correct, information  requred by the appplication etc.